codemonger-io/cdk-rest-api-with-spec/README.md

 );
 ```

-The [`requestParameterSchemas`](./api-docs/markdown/cdk-rest-api-with-spec.methodoptionswithspec.requestparameterschemas.md) is a collection of key-value pairs and takes the same key as the [`requestParameters`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.MethodOptions.html#requestparameters) property, but it maps a key to an object which represents a [Parameter Object](https://spec.openapis.org/oas/latest.html#parameter-object), except for the `name` and `in` properties, in the OpenAPI definition rather than a `boolean` value.
+The [`requestParameterSchemas`](./api-docs/markdown/cdk-rest-api-with-spec.methodoptionswithspec.requestparameterschemas.md) property is a collection of key-value pairs and takes the same key as the [`requestParameters`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.MethodOptions.html#requestparameters) property, but it maps a key to an object which represents a [Parameter Object](https://spec.openapis.org/oas/latest.html#parameter-object), except for the `name` and `in` properties, in the OpenAPI definition rather than a `boolean` value.
-The `name` and `in` properties of the [Parameter Object](https://spec.openapis.org/oas/latest.html#parameter-object) are inferred from the key.
+The `name` and `in` properties of the [Parameter Object](https://spec.openapis.org/oas/latest.html#parameter-object) are derived from the key.
 So the above [`requestParameterSchemas`](./api-docs/markdown/cdk-rest-api-with-spec.methodoptionswithspec.requestparameterschemas.md) will become the following [Parameter Object](https://spec.openapis.org/oas/latest.html#parameter-object),

 ```ts